 About Ankh Wines

-Founded in 2007, Ankh Wines is an award-winning vintner of Napa Valley cabernet sauvignon and merlot-based red wine blends.
+Founded in 2007, Ankh Wines is an award-winning producer of Napa Valley cabernet sauvignon and merlot-based red wine blends.
 Enthusiastic and unrelenting in our pursuit for quality, we follow these four guiding principles:

-We produce only red wines from traditional Bordeaux varietals, primarily cabernet sauvignon and merlot.
+We produce only red wines, focusing primarily on cabernet sauvignon and merlot.
 Anything more would dilute our attention.

 Wine shouldn’t need to be overpowering to be delicious.
 But it takes great patience to deliver wine that is nuanced and balanced.
 To achieve this, we age our wines in French oak for up to 24 months, and then hold them another two years after bottling before releasing them for sale.

 We think that quantity is the nemesis of quality, and that by keeping our production extremely limited, we can focus on the little things that make great wines great.
 Every year, we produce fewer than 250 cases across all of our offerings.

 In Egyptian mythology, Sekhmet was a fierce and violent warrior goddess.
 The sun god Ra had become angry because mankind was not following his laws, so he sent Sekhmet to destroy the people.
 The fields ran with blood, but the sight of the carnage caused Ra to repent.
 He ordered Sekhmet to stop, but she was in a blood lust and would not listen.
 So Ra tricked her by pouring jugs of wine in her path.
 She gorged on what she thought was blood and became so drunk that she slept for days.
 When she awoke, Sekhmet had transformed into the benevolent goddess Hathor; her blood lust had disappeared, and humanity was saved.